 The scholarly and popular landscapes are increasingly multimedia, with complex images, video and sound available.
 In this workshop, students will learn the fundamentals of creating and manipulating images in Photoshop, and in making simple video content.
 They will also learn about tools available for further learning in this area.

 Outcomes: Fellows will have created photos, videos or other multimedia content to support their overall project.
 They will also have designed a look and feel for their final project.

 Copyright, Privacy and Terms of Service

 Participation in the scholarly community requires adherence to a set of norms for the attribution and use of other people's ideas.
 Norms of attribution are complemented in the outside world by copyright, patent and trademark laws regulating the ways that content can be shared.
 In this workshop, students will explore issues around the use of other people's work in their own creations, and how they can control the use or re-use of their own work.
-They.ll also consider how the ideas of information ownership interact with their own .private. information as they agree to .terms of service. for various applications.
+They will also consider how the ideas of information ownership interact with their own private information as they agree to terms of service for various applications.

 Outcomes: Fellows will understand citation practices and tools, and will have learned about legal sources for rights-free and light-rights audio, video and text.
 They will also have a basic understanding of fair use, open access, and copyright.

 Tailoring content and design to a specific audience is a key feature of digital scholarship, and a valuable skill for the job market.
 Whether students are writing for an exhibit online or in a gallery; for twitter, for an application, or a for resume, the tone of their approach, and the style of their writing should be appropriate to their audience.
 In this workshop, we will lead the group through the practice of writing about their topics for a variety of audiences, and will review the norms associated with a variety of social media forms of communication.